Part Three: A Team Divided

 The season did not go as expected.
 Fans were shocked when the Flyers stumbled in a 0-2 start.
 Victories over the next two opponents, including the perennial power Louisville, gave the faithful reason to hope again.
 But once more the team faltered with two more losses in rapid succession.
 By January 6th, only ten games into the season, they had already reached last year’s total losses.
 Matters went from bad to worse as they dropped three of the next five games.
 With a disastrous 7-9 record they would not even make the NCAA tournament, let alone contend for the title.

 As the losses mounted the team’s problem remained a mystery to most of its fans.
 Don May’s explanation that unlike the year before opposing teams “were shooting at us,” undoubtedly had some merit.
 But this was a challenge all good teams faced, it could not account for the significant decline in Flyers’ competitiveness.
 Examination of the team stats suggests another answer: two of the critical players on last year’s team were missing in action.
-The production of the third and fourth leading scorers on last year’s team declined by more than half.
-Rebounding also dropped.
-Part of the problem was playing time; they were seeing less of the court.
-But their field goal percentage, a stat less directly tied to playing time, also eroded significantly.
+The production of the third and fourth leading scorers on last year’s team declined by more than half, dropping them to seventh and eighth.
+Waterman and Torain’s rebounding also fell.
+Part of the problem was playing time; both were seeing less of the court.
+However, their field goal percentage, a stat less directly tied to playing time, also eroded significantly.
 The heroes of the Flyers’ dramatic overtime victory against Virginia Tech had all but disappeared.
 Many of the Flyers losses had been by just a few points.
 It is not hard to imagine that if Waterman and Torain were playing as they had last year the teams record would have been stellar.
 Though it was hidden from the public at the time, racial tensions were the source of the problem.
-Torain and Waterman were the only two black players on the team.
+Waterman and Torain were two of the three black members of the team, and the only ones who had previously played.

 “Northern Michigan vs. Dayton at the U.D.
 Fieldhouse” Source: Official Program, December 2, 1967.